 First then, a quick survey of some primary sources – skipping various isolated bits and bobs, and with no pretence at completion, but just as a pointer to some useful references.

-Also in the collection are a cap of the 3rd Line Battalion, a drum of the 2nd Line Battalion, a canteen and associated belts and plates.
 I’ve not seen these in the flesh, but online searches throw up plenty of images.
 Among recent secondary sources (see below for a survey of these), Von Pivka’s 1974 Osprey has b & w photos of variable quality of some of these, while the Partizan Press compilation by John Grehan includes colour photos of three jackets, including useful rear views, though those of the battalion company sergeant are wrongly captioned.

 The Hamburg Museum holds the jacket of Surgeon Georg Gerson of the 5th Line Battalion.
 Images can be tracked down online.